k21009051/Mustacchio-V2-Write-up/psycho-break/README.md

 ?shell=<command>
 ```

-It is a very limited shell because as most commands result in *Command not permitted!*, but the **ls** command worked, so I had a look around the filesystem.
-The parent directory (..) contained two interesting directories, one of which was the current directory name, so I replaced that with the other one.
+It is a very limited shell as most commands result in *Command not permitted!*, but the **ls** command worked, so I had a look around the filesystem.
+The parent directory (..) contained two interesting directories, one of which was the current directory name, so I replaced that in the url with the other one.

 This let me escape from Laura!
-This new directory contained a txt file congratulating me, as well as a *helpme.zip*.
+This new directory contained a .txt file congratulating me, as well as a *helpme.zip*.
 Unzipping revealed the helpme.txt and Table.jpg files.

 helpme.txt:
 ```
 From Joseph,

 Who ever sees this message "HELP Me".
 Ruvik locked me up in this cell.
 Get the key on the table and unlock this cell.
 I'll tell you what happened when I am out of this cell.
 ```

 Using Binwalk found there were some embedded files within the Table.jpg file, as it returned *key.wav* and *Joseph_Oda.jpg*.
 Running unzip again retrieved these 2 files.